integromat/vscode-apps-sdk/README.md

 - Clone SDK app to local workspace
 - Deploy any code file up to Make (+bulk deploy)
-- Rewrite the local file by the newer version from Make (download)
+- Rewrite the local file by the newer version from Make (pull)
 - Compare local code file with Make
 - Ability to have multiple origins of a single local app to be able to use for staging
 - ApiKey store as local file(s)